-Houses of moderate size and relatively new construction can be heated with a properly sized and located wood stove.
-Whole house zone heating works best when the stove is in the part of the house where the family spends most of its time.
+Houses of moderate size and relatively new construction can be heated with a properly sized and located wood insert.
+Whole house zone heating works best when the insert is in the part of the house where the family spends most of its time.
 This is normally the main living area where the kitchen, dining and living rooms are located.

-Locating the stove in this area will give the maximum benefit of the heat it produces and will achieve the highest possible heating efficiency and comfort.
+Locating the insert in this area will give the maximum benefit of the heat it produces and will achieve the highest possible heating efficiency and comfort.
 The space where the most time is spent will be warmest, while bedrooms and basement (if there is one) will stay cooler.
-In this way, less wood is burnt than with other forms of heating.
+This way, less wood is burned than with other forms of heating.

-Although the stove may be able to heat the main living areas of the house to an adequate temperature, it is strongly recommended to also have a conventional oil, gas or electric heating system to provide backup heating.

-The success of zone heating will depend on several factors, including the correct sizing and location of the stove, the size, layout and age of your home and your climate zone.
-Three-season vacation homes can usually be heated with smaller stoves than houses that are heated all winter.
+Although the insert may be able to heat the main living areas of the house to an adequate temperature, it is strongly recommended to also have a conventional oil, gas or electric heating system to provide backup heating.
+The success of zone heating will depend on several factors, including the correct sizing and location of the insert, the size, layout and age of the home and the climate zone.
+Three-season vacation homes can usually be heated with smaller inserts than houses that are heated all winter.